TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/modal.md

 ### `defaultHeight`

-Specify collapsed container height (number is points, string is a percentage of the screen height).
+Specify collapsed container height.
+It can be both a number in points or a string in a percentage of the screen.

 <ApiTable typeVal='number | string' defaultVal='40%'/>